 I earned undergraduate and M.Sc. degrees at the University of Saskatchewan, and a doctorate at Penn State.
 My scientific interests include Earth-system science, and my work has involved the use of numerical models to interpret geochemical records of ancient carbon cycles.
-I’m fascinated by complexity in natural systems in general, and starting to wonder about the intersection between natural and human-driven systems.
+I’m fascinated by complexity in natural and human-driven systems.

 As a teacher I spend a lot of time puzzling over the best way to reach my students.
 At a minimum I would like them to understand and remember some of what I’ve taught them.
 The holy grail, however, would be to have them connect with the subject manner in a way that forever alters how they view the world.
 A bit ambitious?
 That’s just how I roll.

 People who worry about this sort of thing- the hows and whys of teaching and learning- are engaged in the study of pedagogy.
 Very loosely defined, petrology is the study of rocks.
 I figure that makes my goal as a geology instructor- to imbue students with a sense of wonder at the workings of the Earth- a study in petragogy.

 Every blog needs a disclaimer, so here goes:

 Disclaimer: The things I say in this blog are intended to represent my opinions only.
 I do not speak for any persons or organizations with whom I am affiliated.
 This blog is for your information only, and I am not an expert.
 I hope you find the information here useful, but I do not guarantee that it is accurate or complete.
 I do not guarantee that the links will work, or that they will send you where I say they will send you.
 You use the information I provide here at your own risk.
 Should you come to harm after using information derived from this blog, I am not responsible, but would feel greatly distressed, and wonder how the heck you managed to use this stuff to get yourself in trouble.
 I reserve the right to make changes to this blog and this disclaimer as I see fit.